 Students assigned a research and/or reflection paper will be asked to write about their behaviors and impact on the community.
 A community standards administrator or CSRB will specify length and other parameters of the assignment.

 Students assigned a ride-a-long will have an opportunity to see how campus safety and wellbeing operations work.
 Students will work directly with campus safety and wellbeing to arrange a ride-a-long.

-A permanent order issued by campus police stating that the person issued the order is no longer permitted on the Hampshire College campus.
-Violation of this order will result in criminal prosecution up to and including arrest.
+A permanent order issued by campus safety and wellbeing stating that the person issued the trespass order is no longer permitted on the Hampshire College owned or leased property.
+Violation of this order may result in criminal prosecution up to and including arrest.